‘Fear The Walking Dead’ Season 4 Changes Hands, As Current Showrunners Offer Season 3 Teasers

 “We’re very excited to continue the journey of Fear The Walking Dead, and truly look forward to working with the talented team of Andrew Chambliss, Ian Goldberg, and Scott Gimple,” said AMC programming president Joel Stillerman in a statement released to announce the news.

 Season 4 may be the litmus test for Fear the Walking Dead.
-If the series can’t produce better ratings and happier fans, season 4 might be the show’s final installment.
+If the series can’t produce better ratings and happier fans, Season 4 might be the show’s final installment.
 Having gone through two different production teams, AMC may deem Fear the Walking Dead a flawed concept and abandon it.

 Season 3 Teasers For Fear The Walking Dead Offer Family Reunions

-As Fear the Walking Dead left off with the season 2 finale, Pop Wrapped reports that the once tightly-knit group had splintered, setting off on their own, only for each smaller group to all find themselves headed for the U.S./Mexican border.
+As Fear the Walking Dead left off with the Season 2 finale, Pop Wrapped reports that the once tightly-knit group had splintered, setting off on their own, only for each smaller group to all find themselves headed for the U.S./Mexican border.
 Ofelia (Mercedes Mason) had set off on her own, crossing into the United States, where she met a dark stranger, while Nick (Frank Dillane) and Luciana (Danay Garcia) were accosted as they also attempted to gain entry into the U.S.

 Strand (Colman Domingo) remained at the hotel with plans of his own.

-Madison (Kim Dickens), Travis (Cliff Curtis), and Alicia (Alycia Debnam-Carey) made their way towards the border, where the Colonia was headed, in the hopes of finding and reconnecting with Nick.
+Madison (Kim Dickens), Travis (Cliff Curtis), and Alicia (Alycia Debnam-Carey) made their way toward the border, where the Colonia was headed, in the hopes of finding and reconnecting with Nick.

-As Fear the Walking Dead debuts season 3, a teaser released by AMC reveals that they will all come together at the border, though the zombie apocalypse has eliminated borders and left the area a violent and perilous stretch of land to cross.
-The fractured geographical landscape is symbolic of the family and internal struggles going on with the main cast of characters, mirroring the difficulties each of them is going through as season 3 premieres.
+As Fear the Walking Dead debuts Season 3, a teaser released by AMC reveals that they will all come together at the border, though the zombie apocalypse has eliminated borders and left the area a violent and perilous stretch of land to cross.
+The fractured geographical landscape is symbolic of the family and internal struggles going on with the main cast of characters, mirroring the difficulties each of them is going through as Season 3 premieres.

 “Madison has reconnected with Travis, her apocalyptic partner, but Alicia has been fractured by her murder of Andres,” reads the AMC press release for season 3 of Fear the Walking Dead.
 “Madison’s son is only a few miles from his mother, but Nick’s first action as a leader saw him and Luciana ambushed by an American militia group – the couple escaped death, Luciana was shot, and Nick no longer feels immortal.”